Fairview Memorial Gardens

 Scott and Paula Berna’s son Colby joined the family business in 2011 as an apprentice funeral director and embalmer and now serves as a funeral director and embalmer after receiving a Funeral Science Degree from Arkansas State University Mountain Home in 2014.

 Colby grew up in Fayetteville and graduated from Fayetteville High School in 2009.
 In 2012 he graduated from the University of Arkansas with a Bachelor’s in Criminal Justice.
-He and his wife Jessica Shepperd live in Fayetteville and have a son, Grayson.
+He and his wife Jessica Shepperd live in Fayetteville and have a son, Grayson and a daughter, Lillian.

 Funeral Director/EmbalmerRead Robert Kaelin Bio